 Most forms of NBIA involve eye disease.
 The most common problems are retinal degeneration and optic atrophy.

-To understand how RP affects patients, it’s helpful to know how the retina works.
-The retina lies at the back of the eye and acts like the film in a camera, receiving and processing everything a person sees.
+The retina is a thin membrane that lines the back of the eyeball; it acts like the film in a camera, receiving and processing everything a person sees.
 The retina is a delicate layer of cells.
 The cells that initially respond to light are the rods and cones.

 Rod cells pick up movement out of the corner of the eye and also operate in poor light or at night.
 There are about 120 million rods in each eye and they are more numerous towards the outer edge of the retina.
 The cone cells are used in color vision and in close precision work, such as reading.
 They are more concentrated in the center of the retina.